Kate Humble

 -

-Wildlife television presenter (Springwatch, Country File)
+Wildlife television presenter seen on Springwatch and Country File

 Kate Humble was born in Wimbledon, south London.
 She grew up in Berkshire next door to a farm, learned to ride at the age of 5 and spent most of her early years mucking out horses.